OpenBB-finance/OpenBB/website/content/cli/quickstart.md

 ---
 title: Quick Start
 sidebar_position: 2
-description: This page is a quick start guide for the OpenBB CLI.
+description: This page is a quick start guide for the OpenBB Platform CLI.
 keywords:
 - quickstart
 - quick start